NewAlexandria/leadership_readme/README.md

-# leadership_readme
+# Agile Practices Roadmap

 Thoughts on working together, and supporting organizations.
+Here is a growing collection of things that have come up regularly.
+It is far from complete, even for what comes up regularly — but it's nice to write sometimes.

-These sections are currently all WIP.
-Please reach out with thoughts.
+As sections are currently all WIP, please reach out with thoughts.

 ## Practices